wallermadev/Oystr/README.md

     $ gulp

-To generate the Ethereum Wallet (this will pack the one Ðapp from https://github.com/pirl/Oystr-Wallet-dApp):
+To generate the Pirl Wallet (this will pack the one Ðapp from https://github.com/pirl/Oystr-Wallet-dApp):

     $ gulp --wallet